2018 Individual Player National Championship Tournament Logistics Information

 Players will want to fly into one of the two major Chicago airports, either Chicago O’Hare International Airport (ORD; much more convenient) or Chicago Midway International Airport (MDW; much less convenient).

 There is a free shuttle that runs every 15 minutes to bring players between the hotel and O’Hare.
 There is no such shuttle for Midway, from which trip a taxi to the hotel will cost approximately $35, or players can take the CTA’s Orange and Blue Lines for $2.25 per person (getting on at the Midway Orange Line station, transferring to the Blue Line downtown, and getting off at the Rosemont Blue Line station, which is about one block from the hotel).

 Parking is $15/day and includes in-and-out privileges.

 To receive the discounted parking rate, players staying at the Hyatt Regency O’Hare should bring their parking ticket to the hotel’s front desk for validation.
-Players not staying at the Hyatt Regency O’Hare should validate their parking ticket at NAQT’s check-in desk (Friday) or at the Information Desk (Saturday and Sunday).
+Players not staying at the Hyatt Regency O’Hare should validate their parking ticket at NAQT’s check-in desk (Saturday) or outside the Gatwick room (Sunday).